laudebugs/laudebugs/README.md

 ## Hello there👋🏽

-I'm Laurence - a web developer working at the intersection of storytelling and software.
-Software and story-telling?
-You may ask🤔.
-If you're curious, you can find some of my writing [here](https://laudebugs.me/), or my tech articles [right here](https://laudebugs.me/dev).
+I'm Laurence - a software engineer based in New York.
+You can find some of my writing [here](https://laudebugs.me/journal), or my tech articles [right here](https://laudebugs.me/dev).

 Feel free to reach out to me about an interesting project or just say hello!

 These days, I'm interested in (and work with):
 - Angular
 - React (React Native & Next.js)
-- React Native
+- React Native & Ionic
+- Qwik
+- Svelte

 <hr/>